150balbes/Jetson-Nano/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_STREAM_ID
 =============

-Used on DVB-S2, DVB-T2 and ISDB-S.

 DVB-S2, DVB-T2 and ISDB-S support the transmission of several streams on a single transport stream.
-This property enables the digital TV driver to handle substream filtering, when supported by the hardware.
+This property enables the DVB driver to handle substream filtering, when supported by the hardware.
 By default, substream filtering is disabled.